alf45tar/ix4-300d/README.md

 <Tab> moves; <Space> selects; <Enter> activates buttons
 ```

-## Debian installation

-The Debian installer should start in the serial console window.
 Go through the process as shown on screen.
 Skipping grub and bootloader results in the following warning:

 You will need to boot manually with the /vmlinuz kernel on partition /dev/sda1 and root=/dev/sda2 passed as a kernel argument.

-Do not complete the final 'cleanup and reboot' stage of the install but choose to execute a shell instead.
+Do not complete the final 'cleanup and reboot' stage of the install but choose to `Execute a shell` instead to run the followinf commands:

 ```
 mount --bind /dev /target/dev